Skip to content

 Patients with a congenital airway or kidney disease, absence of fever at presentation or whose parents refused or failed to undergo a urinalysis were excluded from the analysis.

-The prevalence rate of a concomitant UTI with LRTI in this population was 1 in 10 in children <36mo and 13 in 100 in children <24mo.
+The prevalence rate of a concurrent UTI with LRTI in this population was 1 in 10 in children <36mo and 13 in 100 in children <24mo.
 The mean age was significantly younger in the UTI group, 7 months vs. 12 months in the non-UTI group.
 There was a greater prevalence rate of UTIs in boys (n=23) compared to girls (n=7).
 The most common organism cultured in the UTI group was Escherichia coli, all treated with a third-generation cephalosporin.
 The positive virus detection rate was 93.3% in the UTI group and 89.9% in the non-UTI group.
 Adenovirus, rhinovirus, and RSV were the most common co-infections

 The Bottom Line: